ctrlw/magni/README.md

 ## Description
 This project aims to build a video magnifier based on Raspberry Pi and its camera.
 It can be used to see printed text or images at a larger scale, or to identify small parts like SMD electronics.
 The device has to be connected to a monitor which displays the magnified image from the camera.
-The user can step through predefined scale factors with a button or the Enter key, and toggle colour-inversion with a second button or the "/" key.
-There's also basic support for reading out text (either English, Spanish, French, German or Italian).
+The user can step through predefined scale factors with a button or the Enter key, and step through different colour modes (like colour-inversion) with a second button or the "/" key.
+There's also basic support for reading out text (supports English, Spanish, French, German or Italian).

 After the initial setup, the device works fully offline and does not need an internet connection.